Last updated on July 15th, 2025 at 08:38 am

-Digoxin toxicity can cause a range of symptoms, from mild to severe, and requires prompt medical attention.
-Fortunately, there is a specific antidote known as Digoxin-specific antibody (ovine-derived Digoxin-specific antibody or Digoxin-specific Fab), which plays a crucial role in reversing the toxic effects of digoxin.
-In this piece of content, I will explore the mechanism of digoxin toxicity, its symptoms, and the antidote that can save lives.
+Digoxin toxicity can cause a range of symptoms in your body, from mild to severe, and requires prompt medical attention.
+Fortunately, there is a specific digoxin antidote known as Digoxin-specific antibody (ovine-derived Digoxin-specific antibody or Digoxin-specific Fab), which plays a crucial role in reversing the toxic effects of digoxin.

 What is Digoxin Toxicity?